Frequently Asked Questions

 Q: What is the Job Center?

 A: The annual meeting Job Center is a central place to find locations of searches, postings of new positions that have opened, CV collection for arranged on-site interviews, and facilities for interviewing at tables and in rooms.
 It is open to all annual meeting registrants.
-More information can be found at http://www.historians.org/annual/jobs/.
+The AHA also holds a Career Fair during the annual meeting.
+The fair brings job candidates and students together with mentors from various career paths.
+There are tables where informal discussions can take place and where information can be shared with current or future job candidates about what career opportunities exist for those trained in history.

 Q: When will the book prize judges’ addresses be posted?